Clayface: Infinite Frontier

-In the pages of "Infinite Frontier", Basil Karlo, bringing Killer Croc, Firefly, Cheshire, and the New God Knockout as potential allies seeking a second chance.
+In Infinite Frontier, Basil Karlo, bringing Killer Croc, Firefly, Cheshire, and Knockout as potential allies seeking a second chance.
 Then Karlo assures Selina that her Alleytown stronghold will inevitably come to a head with the Magistrate, which can be better served with formidable allies by her side.
-Clayface and Killer Croc attack Valley, giving Selina a chance to escape into the water, as the Magistrate Croc Tell Basil to retreat and before that Valley blows Clayface up with a grenade.
+Clayface and Killer Croc attack Valley, giving Selina a chance to escape into the water, as the Magistrate Croc Tell Basil to retreat and before that Valley destroys Clayface with a grenade.

+In "DC All In", Basil Karlo puts together a Clayface gathering called the Fraternity of Mud at the restaurant Synesthesia.
+The gathering is accidentally crashed by Harley Quinn.
+When Karlo and the other Clayfaces swarm over Harley, they fall through the floor into a laboratory.
+When Harley uses formaldehyde on Clownface, the Clayfaces stop their attack.
+Harley learns that Synesthesia was owned by the sous chef who hired her to break in as it was going out of business and planned to collect the insurance money for supervillain damages caused by the Clayfaces.